Tonksthebear/gaggle/memory-bank/activeContext.md

 - **Namespacing:** All models are defined under the `Gaggle` module to avoid conflicts and ensure smooth integration with host applications.
 - **Association Simplification:**
   - No polymorphic associations are used.
-  - The relationship between threads and geese is derived from messages – there is no separate join table.
+  - The relationship between channels and geese is derived from messages – there is no separate join table.
 - **Notification Logic:**
   - Notifications are automatically generated after a message is created.
-  - For messages from the user (nil sender), all participating geese in the thread are notified.
+  - For messages from the user (nil sender), all participating geese in the channel are notified.
   - Specific @mentions in a message trigger targeted notifications.
 - **Database Migrations:**
-  - Tables will be prefixed appropriately (e.g., `gaggle_gooses`, `gaggle_threads`, `gaggle_messages`, `gaggle_notifications`) to avoid naming collisions in the host application.
+  - Tables will be prefixed appropriately (e.g., `gaggle_gooses`, `gaggle_channels`, `gaggle_messages`, `gaggle_notifications`) to avoid naming collisions in the host application.

 ## Completed Tasks
-- Implemented the thread creation flow:
+- Implemented the channel creation flow:
-  - Updated the `Gaggle::ThreadsController` to include `new` and `create` actions.
+  - Updated the `Gaggle::ChannelsController` to include `new` and `create` actions.
-  - Created the `app/views/gaggle/threads/new.html.erb` view with a form to create new threads.
+  - Created the `app/views/gaggle/channels/new.html.erb` view with a form to create new channels.
   - Styled the form using Tailwind CSS.
-  - Added an "Edit" button to the thread show view, styled with Tailwind CSS.
+  - Added an "Edit" button to the channel show view, styled with Tailwind CSS.
 - Implemented the Goose creation and edit flow:
   - Updated the `Gaggle::GooseController` to include full CRUD actions.
   - Created the profile view at `app/views/gaggle/gooses/show.html.erb`, and the new and edit views at `app/views/gaggle/goose/new.html.erb` and `app/views/gaggle/goose/edit.html.erb`.